Past

 Tatiana Sîrbu: Officials and "Nomads" on the border of the Russian Empire

-In 1812, the Russian Empire expanded its territory through the annexation of the eastern part of the Principality of Moldova, encompassing the area known as Bessarabia, situated between the Prut and Dniester rivers.
-This annexation not only ...
+In 1812, the Russian Empire expanded its territory by annexing the eastern part of the Principality of Moldova, encompassing the area known as Bessarabia, situated between the Prut and Dniester rivers.
+This annexation not only altered ...

 Read more